aurmer/atom-snowflake-buddy/README.md

 1. a list of edge cases I have considered
  - renaming a file while it is open will trigger a snowflake-css run
  - selecting panes and tabs which are not files of a "snowflake project" will disable all features
+ - having more than one cursor disables features

 ## Coming Features